rockettheme/docs/Docs/magento/basic/attributes.md

 :	1. **Add New Attribute** This button initiates the attribute creation process.
 [10%, 84%, se]

-Once you've reached this page, you'll be able to quickly access and/or create attributes.
+Once you have reached this page, you'll be able to quickly access and/or create attributes.
 To create a new attribute, select the **Add New Attribute** button in the upper-right area of the page.

 ### Attribute Properties